Career Timeline of Son Heung-min: Major Achievements and Milestones

 In 2011, Son Heung-min represented South Korea at the AFC Asian Cup.

-Following Hamburger SV's offseason moves in 2012, Son Heung-min was named a starter by manager Thorsten Fink.
+Following Hamburger SV's offseason moves in 2012, Son Heung-min was chosen as a starter by manager Thorsten Fink.

-On 9 February 2013, Son Heung-min scored two goals in an away fixture against Borussia Dortmund, contributing to his team's 4-1 victory.
+On 9 February 2013, Son Heung-min scored two goals in an away fixture against Borussia Dortmund, helping his team to a 4–1 victory.
 He was named Mann des Tages by kicker.

-In the World Cup qualifier against Qatar on 23 March 2013, Son came on as a substitute in the 81st minute and scored the winning goal in the 96th minute.
+In March 2013, Son Heung-min came on as a substitute in the 81st minute of the World Cup qualifier against Qatar and scored the winning goal in the 96th minute.

-On 13 June 2013, Bayer Leverkusen confirmed the transfer of Son Heung-min for a reported €10 million.
+On 13 June 2013, Bayer Leverkusen confirmed the transfer of Son Heung-min for a reported €10 million, which was the highest transfer fee in the club's history at the time.
 He agreed to a five-year deal with the team.

-On 9 November 2013, Son Heung-min scored a hat-trick for Leverkusen in a 5–3 win against his former club, Hamburgers SV.
+On 9 November 2013, Son Heung-min scored a hat-trick for Leverkusen in a 5–3 win against his former club Hamburger SV.

-In 2013, Son Heung-min moved to Bayer Leverkusen for a club record €10 million.
+In 2013, Son Heung-min moved to Bayer Leverkusen for a club record of €10 million.

-On 10 May 2014, Son Heung-min scored a goal against Werder Bremen, securing his team a spot for the 2014-15 UEFA Champions League.
+On 10 May 2014, Son Heung-min scored a goal against Werder Bremen, securing a spot for his team in the 2014–15 UEFA Champions League.

-In June 2014, Son was named in South Korea's squad for the 2014 World Cup.
-On 22 June 2014, he scored in a 4–2 defeat to Algeria in the team's second group match.
+In June 2014, Son Heung-min was named in South Korea's squad for the 2014 World Cup, and on June 22, he scored in a 4-2 defeat to Algeria.
+The Korea Football Association requested Bayer Leverkusen to allow Son to play in the 2014 Asian Games, but the request was refused.

 2014: 2014 FIFA World Cup